tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 ## Ways into Utopia

-[Utopia](https://utopia.fyi/) is a tool to help with [responsive design](xxx).
-On the website, You plug in certain parameters and let it generate CSS that makes your text and spacings adjust to the user's viewport size.
+[Utopia](https://utopia.fyi/) is a tool to help with [responsive design](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Responsive_Design).
+On their website, You plug in certain parameters and it generates CSS that makes your text and spacings adjust to the user's viewport size.

 Instead of media queries, it uses a 'fluid' approach to a problem we web designers face every day (every day I live in a society).

-To me, it scratched that consistency itch that only a design system can scratch.
-It took some time in the beginning, but it's pretty satisfying to see this website be all responsive and shit.

 ### Where to start

-I recommend one of these resources to get a hang of the general concept:
+I recommend these resources to get a hang of the general concept.
+(You don't have to consume all of them -- these are different approaches to the same information.)

--   🤏 Play with an [interactive demo](https://utopia.fyi/) or resize this website to get a sense of the result.
+-   🤏 An [interactive demo](https://utopia.fyi/), which Yndou can play with to get a sense of what Utopia does.
+(You can also simply resize this website.)
--   👁 Watch an [intro video](https://www.youtube.com/watch?v=DDuGtN-GakA) by the creators (18 minutes).
+-   👁, 🦻 An [intro video](https://www.youtube.com/watch?v=DDuGtN-GakA) by the creators (18 minutes).
--   📜, 👁 Read an [intro article](https://utopia.fyi/blog/designing-with-fluid-type-scales/) and look at a diagram illustrating the idea.
+-   📜, 👁 An [intro article](https://utopia.fyi/blog/designing-with-fluid-type-scales/) where You can also look at a diagram illustrating the idea.
--   📜 Read a [longer intro article](https://www.smashingmagazine.com/2021/04/designing-developing-fluid-type-space-scales/) that also explains the context of the larger problem.
+-   📜 A [longer intro article](https://www.smashingmagazine.com/2021/04/designing-developing-fluid-type-space-scales/) that also explains the context of the larger problem.
--   🤏, 📜, 👁 Play with the official [Figma starter project](https://www.figma.com/community/file/1122903924123950023), read the succinct intro on the 'readme' page, and look at multiple illustrations.
+-   🤏, 📜, 👁 The official [Figma starter project](https://www.figma.com/community/file/1122903924123950023) where You can jump in and play.
+You'll also find a succinct intro on the 'readme' page and multiple illustrations.

 ### In a nutshell

-Because it can help me remember when I boil it down to the essence:
+Because tidbits can help me remember stuff, here are some quotes from the Utopia blog bringing out the essence of the approach:

 > 1. Define a type scale for a small screen
 > 2. Define a type scale for a large screen